pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 ### 403 error fetching plugin

-This error commonly occurs when using an arm64 based processor while using an older version of a provider that does not support arm64.
-It's not possible to upgrade the packages as your state will still be locked to the old version of the provider.
+This error commonly occurs when using an ARM64-based processor while using an older version of a provider that does not support ARM64.
+It is not possible to upgrade the providers as your state file requires the version of the provider used at the time the resources were created.

-The method for fiing this depends on whether you are using an Intel based computer.
+The method for fixing this issue depends on whether you are using an Intel based processor:

-#### Intel based computer
+#### Intel based processor

 1. Open your Pulumi program on a non-arm64 based computer.
 1. Update your packages (pip / nuget / npm / go) and run `pulumi up`.
 1. Once the update is complete, open the new, updated Pulumi program on your arm64-based system.

-#### Non-Intel based computer
+#### Non-Intel based processor

 1. Remove Pulumi - if you're using Homebrew, `brew remove pulumi` or `rm -rf ~/.pulumi`
 1. Download [latest version of Pulumi]({{< relref "/docs/get-started/install/versions" >}}).